0catalin/reminder_app/README.md

 ## More about the program

-Do not put valid activities bigger than 125 characters on a csv file row!!!
-The program will shut down!
+Do not have 2 activities with the same name!
+It WILL cause issues!!!

 If you mistakenly added something wrong you can either remove and read or just open the csv file and change the data